Meet Our Staff

 Amabile Treble Training Choir

 An engaging and dynamic music educator, Danielle Sirek (BMus, MMus, PhD) has been working in choral music education for over 20 years.
 Her diverse international experience as a teacher, singer, and researcher has taken her across Canada and beyond, with extended music education work in the UK and in Grenada, West Indies.
-Dr. Sirek is Assistant Professor of Arts Education at Western University, where she teaches music and arts education courses in the teacher education program.
+Dr. Sirek is Assistant Professor of Arts Education at Western University, where she teaches music and arts education courses.
 She believes in the capacity of the arts to build and strengthen community, and is actively engaged in arts in/as activism and community-engaged arts education as a singer, teacher, and scholar.
-In addition to her teaching and scholarly work, Dr. Sirek also sings professionally with the Juno-nominated Canadian Chamber Choir, locally with Chor Amica, and is Associate Artistic Director of the Windsor Choral Festival.
+In addition to her teaching and scholarly work, Dr. Sirek also sings professionally with the Juno-nominated Canadian Chamber Choir and locally with Chor Amica.

 Rachel Wohlgemut